 2 – You don’t do any proactive maintenance

 Many property investors think of maintenance as simply fixing issues when they arise.
 However, one of the biggest cost drainers for investors, and a significant hindrance to rental performance, comes from not proactively looking after a property.
 Performing proactive maintenance is an important aspect not only in ensuring steady cash flow, but most importantly in preventing unexpected and costly issues that could diminish your rental returns.
 In addition to regularly inspecting the property for signs of wear and tear, your property manager should also be encouraging you to opt into regular servicing for items such as cleaning of gutters and timber pest inspections, as well as compliance checks of safety items such as RCD and smoke alarms.
-The small fee for maintaining these items on an ongoing basis will be a lot more favourable than the larger sum you may need to pay for non-compliance, or the expense you face if a small issue (for instance a minor leak) is left unattended and evolves into significant damage.
+The small fee for maintaining these items on an ongoing basis will be a lot more favourable than the larger sum you may need to pay for non-compliance, or the expense you face if a small issue (for instance a minor leak) is left unattended and escalates to cause significant damage.

 3 – You don’t have a value-adding strategy in place